pydata/xarray/doc/user-guide/time-series.rst

 ------------------------

-Xarray uses the numpy dtypes ``datetime64[unit]`` and ``timedelta64[unit]`` (where unit is anything of "s", "ms", "us" and "ns") to represent datetime data, which offer vectorized operations with numpy and smooth integration with pandas.
+Xarray uses the numpy dtypes ``datetime64[unit]`` and ``timedelta64[unit]`` (where unit is one of "s", "ms", "us" and "ns") to represent datetime data, which offer vectorized operations with numpy and smooth integration with pandas.

 To convert to or create regular arrays of ``datetime64`` data, we recommend